Coder4916/Match-Maker/README.md

 9. [Squoosh](https://squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
 This helped to improve the overall performance of the website.

 10. [Coolors](https://coolors.co/) was used to create a cohesive color scheme for the website.

+11. [YouTube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=1112s) was used for help when building Match-Maker and it's function's.

+12. [Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when I needed advice when building different areas of code, and when any issues were encountered.

 [Back to top](#match-maker)